actuated-samples/k3sup-tester/README.md

-Install K3sup and test it out in a GitHub Action
+Install K3s with [K3sup](https://k3sup.dev/) and test it out in a GitHub Action

-Rebuild with 2GB RAM

-with vxlan module